El (Cyrillic): Usage

 Slavic languages except Serbian and Macedonian use another orthographic convention to distinguish between hard and soft /l/, so Л can denote either variant depending on the subsequent letter.

 The pronunciations shown in the table are the primary ones for each language.

 In addition, л was formerly used in Chukchi to represent the voiceless alveolar lateral fricative /ɬ/ but has since been replaced by ԓ.

+Use in mathematics

+El is sometimes used to represent the Clausen function, and if not, the capital greek letter Lambda is.